Foot Bump on Top of the Foot

 Use a bible?

-Some say hit it with a bible; this would NOT BE a good idea.
+Some say hit it with a Bible; this would NOT be a good idea.
 Hitting the foot may cause deep bruising or even a bone fracture.
-The idea was to burst the lining so the fluid, which is a clear gel-like substance would be released.
-The lining of the ganglion is very active and can reform and certainly even if removed can reoccur.
+The idea was to burst the lining so the fluid, which is a clear gel-like substance, would be released.
+The lining of the ganglion is very active and can reform, and certainly, even if removed, can reoccur.
 However, a bump may not be that simple.

-The following conditions can be considered
+The following conditions can be considered.

 • Arthrosis, or joint surface damage.

-• Tendon pain, often associated with overuse
+• Tendon pain is often associated with overuse.

 • Nerve pain